 Don’t decorate in a frenzy as if you only have one shot at getting all your ideas produced, ever.
 This is especially true for trying to cram all of your inspired visions into the same room.
 Overkill means just that.
 Watch it on the decorative painting too.
 When you are afraid you haven’t done quite enough to “make” the room, you may well have already done too much.

-Then again, some “good ideas” are just bad ideas dressed up in enthusiasm.
+Some “good ideas” are just bad ideas dressed up in enthusiasm.

+Color me a headache.
+Small shots of an unexpected color can enrich the overall scheme.
 Add the unexpected…but don’t consider something like a fuchsia sofa unless you are a Color Mix Master and know how to make it work.

 Living well with antiques doesn’t work just as a concept.
 If you don’t want to part with a beloved piece, regardless of discomfort, see if you can work it in as an accent piece somewhere.
 If the entry hall is large enough, your charming antique sofa would be welcoming to all.
 Another place could be the main room but not part of the “conversation area” seating.
 It might look great in front of a window at the end of the room as an interesting large scale “objet”.

 Are you kidding me?
 Can’t say I’m a fan of copies of anything, although there are circumstances when a copy is appropriate.
 Let’s say you have four matching antique or vintage dining chairs but you actually need six.
 A good craftsman can duplicate the chairs you need so well that only a professional furniture expert will be able to tell the difference.
 Fair enough.

 Always remember that “Faux” is French for “Fake”.
 Having established the “maybe OK’s “ for copies, there are a couple of “you oughta know better” situations that will never be your best idea, unless you really are kidding.